gliderlabs/registrator/README.md

 ### Registry URIs

 The registry backend to use is defined by a URI.
 The scheme is the supported registry name, and an address.
 Registries based on key-value stores like etcd and Zookeeper (not yet supported) can specify a key path to use to prefix service definitions.
 Registries may also use query params for other options.
-See further down on adding support for other registries.
+See also [Adding support for other service registries](#adding-support-for-other-service-registries).

 #### Consul Service Catalog (recommended)